cymo93/JourneyBoard/docs/FEATURE_SPECIFICATIONS.md

     8. An "AI-Powered Suggestions" card appears below.
 The user can provide additional text input to refine the AI's suggestions.
     9. The AI generates a day-by-day plan which is displayed in a read-only text area, from which the user can copy text to paste into their daily activity notes.
     10. The user can click the banner image to view the original on Pexels, and the location title to view it on Google Maps.
-    11. The user can click "Test Pexels API" to diagnose API connection issues.
+    11. Images are cached to reduce API calls and improve performance.

 -   **User Acceptance Criteria (UAC)**:
     -   ✅ The page correctly loads and displays data for the specified `locationId`.